 Andrew Webb is a widely recognized, leading authority on habits, positive psychology, and customized learning experiences.
-As originator of the term “micro-behavior”, he has spent almost two decades exploring how to design the essential behaviors that get results in an organization.
+As originator of the term “micro-behavior”, he has spent the last fifteen years exploring how to design the essential behaviors that get results in an organization.

-Andrew loves presenting for large organizations as well as the intimate coaching sessions with teams.
+Currently, he is the Director of Training for Weave, Utah’s newest Unicorn.
+(Which recently started using WalkMe as their digital adoption platform).
+Andrew’s hands-on operating experience makes him a rare stand-out in the training industry.
+He loves presenting for large organizations as well as providing intimate workshop sessions with teams.
 He has consulted with various incubators and leadership companies including LDD, Red Tree Leadership, Bitesize, Arbinger, Vital Smarts, Franklin Covey, and Speed of Trust.
 Andrew has a Masters in Business from Case Western and bachelor’s degree in American History from BYU.
 He is the proud father of four and resides in Holladay, Utah.